abdellahaarab/node_microservices/README.md

 ## Cloning from GitHub

-1. Open your terminal and then type. `$ git clone https://github.com/abdellahaarab/node_microservices.git branch dev` This clones the repo.
+1. Open your terminal and then type. `$ git clone https://github.com/abdellahaarab/node_microservices.git --branch dev` This clones the repo.
 2. cd into the new folder `$ node_microservices`.

 3. type  `$ npm install`.
 This installs the required dependencies.